Borderline Personality Disorder and Addiction

 Co-occurring substance abuse is treated with the help of a physician that oversees the patient’s withdrawal from drugs or alcohol.

-If you or your loved one is struggling with co-occurring BPD and addiction, please call us now for help finding a dual diagnosis program.
+If you or your loved one is struggling with co-occurring BPD and addiction, please contact us now for help finding a dual diagnosis program.